digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-11.md

 The static checkers for FMI2 and FMI3 have not changed a great deal over Xmas, just a few minor changes as a result of discussions of the fmi-standard.
 The main work is now focussed on dynamic semantics (see above).

 #### Tolerance Language (JW)
+JW gave two talks in Aarhus about the tolerance language.
+Started a collaboration with Cláudio in Aarhus on considering how to use STL (signal temporal logic).
+Now studying an example produced by Simon Foster and colleagues using a monitor to check the operational behaviour of an autonomous underwater vehicle.
+This is a useful example for the tolerance language.

 #### Graphical configuration inside App (CL)